ryanmclake/Global-Lake-Area-Analysis/README.md

 In principle, you’re using rsync to pull data from kamiak to CalTech.
 You will need your Kamiak and Caltech login credentials ready
 Let this run until completion.
 This can take upwards of an hour for the whole GLCP_extended.csv depending on your connection.

-### Getting the needed packages to process GLCP in R on CalTech HPC
+### C. Getting the needed packages to process GLCP in R on CalTech HPC
 1. Open terminal and login using the prior login directions
 2. Type: <i>module load gcc/9.2.0</i>
 3. Type: <i>module load R/4.2.2</i>